 EECSbackup scripts are currently being provided as a “public beta” release; feedback to help@eecs is welcome.

-The MacOS version of the EECSbackup script uses an updated version of the rsync command.
-Access to your EECS home directory is via a restricted ssh connection.
-Your backups should work from almost anywhere, as long as you have ssh access to login.eecs.
+The MacOS version of the EECSbackup script uses the rsync command.
+Access to your EECS home directory is via a restricted ssh connection to login.eecs.
+If you are off-campus, access to your EECS home directory from MacOS will require using the Campus VPN service.
+You may need to contact help@eecs to request login access to login.eecs.

 - What is EECSbackup?